lclarkmichalek/site/content/post/monitoring-queue.md

 ## Slightly interesting monitoring

 Is there anything more we need to measure about our program?
-There are a few things that this program does that verge on interesting.
+There are a few things that this program does that verge on interesting, and we should probably get some visibility on.

 When we read from Bigtable, there is a chance that the row we read is one that we have read previously, and is currently in the process of being written to